When you experience an emotion, a behaviour usually comes with it.

 A useful evidence-based tool you can cultivate today is called Opposite Actions.

-The Opposite Action Skill allows us to choose to respond opposite from what our biological response would activate us to do
+The Opposite Action Skill allows us to respond opposite to what our biological response would activate us to do.

-Doing the opposite action will help you change your emotion, so you have effective behaviours.
+Doing the opposite action will help you change your emotions and behave effectively.

 When does Opposite Action not work?

 People have tried to fake it until they make it

 To grit their teeth and get on with it

 Because you end up invalidating your emotions